-The Ohio Capitol Atrium was completed in 1993 as a connector between the Statehouse and the Senate Building.
+The Capitol Atrium was completed in 1993 as a connector between the Statehouse and the Senate Building.
 Once merely an open space that was used as a walkway, the Atrium now serves as a convenient gathering place for press conferences, special events and even wedding receptions.
 The Atrium now provides visitors and employees with much needed shelter from the rain, snow, sun and humidity.

 This site also has been host to its share of historical events.
 In 1859, Abraham Lincoln spoke to a small group of Ohioans from the east terrace of the Statehouse (now the Atrium).
-His visit to Ohio took place one year after the famous Lincoln-Douglas debates.
+His visit to Ohio took place shortly after the famous Lincoln-Douglas debates.
 A plaque commemorates his visit.

 Before the Atrium was constructed, this space was home to a number of pigeons, which congregated in the area.
 Perched atop the roofs and ledges, the pigeons made crossing to and from buildings an interesting challenge.
 Since then, the Ohio Department of Natural Resources has created a habitat for peregrine falcons across the street.
 These falcons have had a profound effect on the pigeon's manners.
 Today, only a replica pigeon oversees the interior of the Atrium.